quixai/car-data-model/README.md

 [![](doc/model-parameters.png)](doc/model-parameters.png "Model parameters in parameter browser")

+## Deployment
+This model can run locally or in Quix serverless environment.
+How to deploy service in Quix please see our [doc](https://documentation-40c5b57b-a938-4925-93a9-25df5a64e54f.platform.quix.ai/deploy/).

 ## What next
 You can build a dashboard to visualize your data and share it with your others.
 See [car-data-dashboard](https://github.com/quixai/car-data-dashboard)